Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Custom certificates

+_If you are using an existing Elasticsearch cluster, you have to provide the required CA to the solution to allow certificate validation._

 The project is shipped with long running certificates/keys that should help you to get started with the solution.
 For a production environment these certificates and keys should be replaced with custom certificates.

 After you have created the corresponding certificates and keys based on your CA, you must save them in the folder: `certificates`.
 Afterwards these certificates must be configured in the `.env` file.